In the past several decade, many new “designer dogs” have become quite popular.

-One of the more recent designer breeds to become popular is the “Hug”, a mix created with a Pug and a Husky.
+One of the more recent designer breeds to become popular is the “Hug”… a mix created with a Pug and a Husky.

 Facts About The Pug/Husky Mix

-In order to understand what to expect if you bring home a pug/husky mix, you first have to understand the two breeds that it has been bred from.
+In order to understand what to expect if you bring home a pug/husky mix… you first have to understand the two breeds that it has been bred from.

-They were bred as companions to the ruling families in China and were treasured, guarded by soldiers when not with their emperor owners.
+They were bred as companions to the ruling families in China and were highly treasured.
+In fact, they were guarded by soldiers when not with their emperor owners.